droonga/droonga.org/tutorial/1.0.5/basic/index.md

 ## Prepare an environment for experiments

 Prepare a computer at first.
 This tutorial describes steps to develop a search service based on the Droonga, on an existing computer.
-Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu 13.10 x64` on the service [DigitalOcean](https://www.digitalocean.com/), with an available console.
+Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu 13.10 x64` or `CentOS 6.5 x64` on the service [DigitalOcean](https://www.digitalocean.com/), with an available console.

 NOTE: Make sure to use instances with >= 2GB memory equipped, at least during installation of required packages for Droonga.
 Otherwise, you may experience a strange build error.